ZiggyCreatures/FusionCache/docs/Backplane.md

 The short answer is yes, that would be the suggested approach.

 A longer answer is that we may even just use a backplane without a distributed cache, if we so choose.

-Let's find out more.

-## 🤔 Distributed cache: is it really necessary?

 The idea seems like a nice one: in a multi-node scenario we may want to use only memory caches on each node + the backplane for cache synchronization, without having to use a shared distributed cache.